JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 ## Read Action Cancellability

 Background threads shouldn't take plain read actions for a long time.
-The reason is that if the UI thread needs a write action (e.g., the user types something), it must be acquired as soon as possible.
+The reason is that if EDT needs a write action (e.g., the user types something), it must be acquired as soon as possible.
 Otherwise, the UI will freeze until all background threads have released their read actions.

 The best-known approach is to cancel background read actions whenever there's a write action about to occur, and restart that background read action later from scratch.